Presidents' Day: Punctuation

 Because "Presidents' Day" is not the official name of the federal holiday, there is variation in how it is rendered, both colloquially and in the name of official state holidays.

-When used with the intention of celebrating more than one individual, the form "Presidents' Day" celebrates all presidents individually (therefore, George Washington's Day and Zachary Taylor's Day and Woodrow Wilsons's Day).
+When used with the intention of celebrating more than one individual, the form "Presidents' Day" celebrates all presidents individually (therefore, George Washington's Day and Zachary Taylor's Day and Woodrow Wilson's Day).
 In recent years, as the use of attributive nouns (nouns acting as modifiers) has become more widespread, the form "Presidents Day" has also become common (celebrating Presidents Washington through Trump collectively) in honoring the whole concept of presidents; the Associated Press Stylebook, most newspapers and some magazines use this form.

 "President's Day" as an alternate rendering is to honor any one particular president, or for the purpose of commemorating the presidency as an institution.
 This use of a possessive is the legal rendering in eight states.